-This Trick is working for on iPhone X/iPhone 8/iPhone 8 Plus/iPhone 7/iPhone 7 Plus/iPhone 6/iPhone 6 Plus and iPad.
+This Trick is working for All iPhones and iPad models.
 Or your connection is not private Mac (Chrome), Android.

 Steps for fix and troubleshooting tips on “Your Connection is not private” on iPhone/iPad

 On what device are you receiving the Connection is not private error message? iPhone, Mac, or iPad?
-No matter, what the device is, we will begin this troubleshoot by simple force restart including the Wi-Fi modem.
+No matter, what the device is, we will begin this troubleshoot by simply force restart the device including the Wi-Fi modem.

 For iPhone 8 or later: